 On December 8, 1941, December 7 in the United States, Harry lived through the Japanese attack on Clark Field.
 He spent the next four months fighting the Japanese as they conquered the Philippines.
 After the Japanese attack on Clark Field, Harry was assigned to the Headquarters of the Provisional Tank Group as the liaison officer between the tank group and the 194th.

-During the Battle of Bataan, B Company, 192nd Tank Battalion, had one-second lieutenant taken prisoner and another Killed in Action.
+During the Battles of Luzon and Bataan, B Company, 192nd Tank Battalion, had one-second lieutenant taken prisoner, another Killed in Action, and a third sent to Australia.
 Being that the 194th had lost a great number of tanks and could spare a platoon commander, Harry was reassigned to B Company as a tank platoon commander.

 On April 3, 1942, the Japanese launched an attack supported by artillery and aircraft.
 A large force of Japanese troops came over Mount Samat and descended down the south face of the volcano.
 This attack wiped out two divisions of defenders and left a large area of the defensive line open to the Japanese.